wildi1/pyflame-flamegraph-installer/README.md

 Having profiling finished, the script automatically runs Google Chrome and shows the profiled Flamegraph.

-All Data is saved in the automatic created "profile_data" folder.
+All profiled data is saved in the automatic created "profile_data" folder.

 Parameters
 ----------